-All Teacher Education Program graduates applying for Texas teacher certification must pass Texas Educator Examination of Educator Standards (TExES) assessments.
-Examination requirements vary by certification area(s) being sought.
-Contact the college Director of Accreditation, Certification and Assessment for details.
-Students who fail to take the appropriate TExES within three years of program completion must present documentation of completion of TExES review or additional coursework prior to receiving permission to test or re-test.
+All Teacher Education Program graduates applying for Texas certification must pass proficiency tests (TExES) in their field of certification or supplemental area and a professional development test.
+A single certification exam may be attempted five times.
+Anyone who has attempted a test (regardless of how many times before August 31, 2015) may test up to four more times after September 1, 2015.
+Additional attempts require State Board for Educator Certification (SBEC) permission.
+Students who fail to take the appropriate TExES within three years of program completion must present documentation of completion of TExES review or additional coursework prior to receiving permission to test.

-To be eligible to take the TExES certification exam, students must pass the practice representative exams, which are offered during the professional practice seminar.
+To be eligible to take the TExES certification exam, students must pass the practice representative exams, which are offered during the Professional Practice Seminar.
 Students who do not pass the practice exams must present evidence of test preparation before the exam will be re-administered.
-A student who receives no credit in the professional practice seminar is not considered a program completer and will not be released to take the TExES.
+A student who receives no credit in the Professional Practice Seminar is not considered a program completer and will not be released to take the TExES.